marcblank/nina.plugin.manifests/README.md

 The name of the repository

+`-beta`

+Marks the manifest for the Beta channel

 ### Example usage

 *Creating a manifest out of a plugin DLL that has no further included files*